Miniature (illuminated manuscript): Armenian miniatures

 Armenian miniature painting stands out with its variety of styles and schools.
 When in 405 Mesrop Mashtots created the Armenian letters, Armenian manuscripts appeared, and Armenian miniature painting developed together with it.
 Most of the 25,000 Armenian manuscripts from different centuries are decorated with miniatures.

 Books with religious content were mostly decorated, however, the miniature artists, or "flourishers", as they were called at the time, were able to express their emotions and feelings and to reflect real life scenes through religious themes.
-Especially in capital letters at the beginning of the text, in the ornaments placed before the title or in the pictures made in the margins, in the beautifully decorated letters, they introduced various images and elements of flora and fauna.
+Especially in capital letters at the beginning of the text, in the ornaments placed before the title or in the pictures made in the margins, in the decorated letters, they introduced various images and elements of flora and fauna.

 In Armenian miniatures one can find scenes depicting hunting, animal fighting, theatrical performances, other scenes of urban and rural life, portraits of famous figures of the time, commissioners of manuscripts.
 Such miniatures are of great importance for the study of the life and lifestyle of medieval Armenia, costumes, manners, crafts, Armenian nature.
 Some miniature painters also left their self-portraits.

 Saint Mathew by Hakob of Julfa, Gospel of 1610 (Matenadaran, Ms. 7639).

 Many miniature painting centers operated in Armenia at different times.
 There are well-known centers, such as those of Ani, Gladzor, Tatev, Nakhichevan, Artsakh, Vaspurakan, each of which, in addition to the general features typical of national art, is characterized by a unique style of miniature painting and local traditions.
 Later miniature painting centers were established in Armenian colonies as well.

 Armenian miniature art flourished in the 13th century, especially in Cilician Armenia, where the miniatures were more luxurious and elegant.
 Works of such talented miniature artists of different times and centers as Toros Roslin, Grigor, Ignatius, Sargis Pitsak, Toros Taronetsi, Avag, Momik, Simeon Archishetsi, Vardan Artsketsi, Kirakos, Hovhannes, Hakob Jughayetsi and may more have weathered the march of times up to now.
 Yet names of many other miniature artists have not been preserved.

 Armenian miniature painting has gone through long and difficult historical paths; it is a witness of Armenian's unparalleled creative zeal, which neither the countless disasters brought by foreign invaders, nor the difficult and torturous migration routes were able to extinguish.
 With its originality, mastery of performance, extraordinary color, richness and variety of jewelry, it occupies a unique and honorable place not only in the treasury of national art, but also in the world art.

 The Gospels were the most illustrated, followed by the Bible and other religious collections.
 The first miniatures that have reached us are samples of the 6th-7th centuries.
 The types of characters and painting in them are reminiscent of the frescoes of Lmbat and Aruch from the 7th century.
 The "Gospel of Queen Mlke", "The Gospel of Kars", "The Gospel of Trabzon" have survived from the period of the kingdoms of Bagratuni and Artsruni.
 These manuscripts contain the main features of the further development of Armenian miniature painting: